List of Gaza war protests at universities in the United States in 2024: Oregon

 Oregon State University students held a campus protest on Friday, April 26.
 Protests were also held at Lewis & Clark College and Reed College.

 Following protests at Portland State University (PSU), university president Ann Cudd announced on April 26 that the school would pause all ties to Boeing.
 While the university does not currently invest in the company, it had previously accepted philanthropic gifts from Boeing.
 On April 29, protesters occupied the Branford Price Millar Library at PSU.
 On May 2, police arrested 12 people occupying the library.
 On the same day, police also arrested a man who drove a vehicle into a crowd of protestors at PSU.

 An encampment was set up outside of the University of Oregon on April 29.

 On May 3, protesters at Willamette University began occupying a university building.

 On May 15, protestors at Oregon State University set up an encampment.
 Also on May 15, roughly 100 students held a walk-out and protest at Southern Oregon University.

+Portland State University

+From April 25 to May 3, students occupied the Branford Price Millar Library on the Portland State University campus, in Portland, Oregon.
+One man was detained after he drove towards protesters in a car and pepper sprayed several of them.
+32 arrests were made in total.